MirekR/kpler/README.md

 services but correlationIds are, to display the idea, used in the request/reponse in the ingest.

 ***Upload performance:***
+ - Single Record upload / streaming: Service allows to push single record in order to ensure as much "up-to-date" data as possible.
+This relies on upstream services to push data as they come.
+It is allowed via standard rest endpoint, in the future we could add functionality to consume data from Kafka or any other messaging platform that would be supported by upstream services
-At the moment, service implements simple ingest endpoint (POST at http://localhost:8080/kpler) accepting JSON body.
+ - Bulk upload: At the moment, service implements simple ingest endpoint (POST at http://localhost:8080/kpler) accepting JSON body.
 Assuming the data set will grow, this might become too time-consuming, for example when using API Gateway in AWS max request timeout is 30s potentionally causing issues.
 This could be mitigated using async processing.
 We could introduce endpoint POST /kpler/upload returning upload url, for